 - Children with mild symptoms such as a runny nose, sore throat, or mild cough, who are otherwise well, can continue to attend school. - Children and young people who are unwell and have a high temperature should stay at home and where possible avoid contact with other people.
-They can go back to school when they no longer have a high temperature, and they are well enough. - If a child or young person has a positive COVID-19 test result they should try to stay at home and where possible avoid contact with other people for 3 days after the day they took the test.
-The risk of passing the infection on to others is much lower after 3 days if they feel well and do not have a high temperature.

-- Children and young people who live with someone who has a positive COVID-19 test result should continue to attend as normal. - Any staff who have a positive COVID-19 test result should try to stay at home for 5 days after the day they took the test.
+They can go back to school when they no longer have a high temperature, and they are well enough. - If a child or young person has a positive COVID-19 test result they should stay at home and where possible avoid contact with other people for 3 days after the day they took the test.
+The risk of passing the infection on to others is much lower after 3 days if they feel well and do not have a high temperature. - Children and young people who live with someone who has a positive COVID-19 test result should continue to attend as normal. - Any staff who have a positive COVID-19 test result will stay at home for 5 days after the day they took the test and return when they feel well or have had a negative test result.